-Next to the trolley stop are a few shops and a McDonald's restaurant - which is a good place for a quick toilet stop before crossing.
+Next to the trolley stop are a few shops and a McDonald's which is a good place for a quick toilet stop before crossing.
 They charge a small fee to use their facilities.

 When you're ready to go to Tijuana, walk toward the blue building shown in this photo.
-If you're as thorough about being prepared as I am, this is the time to check once more that you have your documentation with you.
-See the previous page for more about that.
+If you're obsessive about being prepared, check one more time that you have your passport with you.
+See above for more about that.

 After you pass under the sign that says "Mexico," it's super easy.
 Just keep walking.
 It's nearly impossible to get lost.

 04 of 07

 If you're going to downtown Tijuana, the map above shows the route from the border which is mostly the same no matter which border crossing you use.
 It's not quite detailed enough to be helpful in that size, but you can view the larger one here.

 In words, here's what to do:

 After you get past the covered walkway and outside, look for an elevated crosswalk over the highway.
 It's very close and will be on your right.

-- Use the crosswalk to get to the other side.
+Use the crosswalk to get to the other side of the road.
 At the bottom of the crosswalk ramp, keep walking straight across Avenida de la Amistad.

 If you want to get a taxi, ignore the yellow ones you see first.
 They are unregulated and often cheat you — or worse.
 Instead, keep walking to find white-and-orange Taxi Libre which have regulated fares.
 Walk to Avenida de la Amistad and look for one.Continue to 5 of 7 below.